fourmolu/fourmolu/DEVELOPER.md

     * Avoid refactoring where possible, don't reformat untouched code
     * Since we continuously merge in changes from Ormolu, reducing the number of potential conflicts goes a long way towards maintainability of this project.
     * This includes behavior changes that drastically change how `fourmolu` formats Fourmolu's source code itself
+* Add a comment to `CHANGELOG.md` when adding features, fixing bugs, or otherwise changing behaviors that users can see.
+    * If there isn't already an `Unreleased` section, add one

 ### Running `fourmolu`